kennydrift/PythonIDE/README.md

 ## Capabilities

-Run (most of) Python 3.11 entirely in the browser Pyodide comes with some packages which can be found [here](https://pyodide.org/en/stable/usage/packages-in-pyodide.html) Output menu
+- Run (most of) Python 3.11 entirely in the browser

+- Pyodide comes with some packages which can be found [here](https://pyodide.org/en/stable/usage/packages-in-pyodide.html)

-Built in File explorer with nested folders, create, rename, delete, and drag-and-drop options (inspired by VS code) Syntax highlighting with multiple themes (Dracula, Monokai, Material, Nord, Solarized Dark, Ayu Dark, Gruvbox Dark, Tomorrow Night, Oceanic Next, One Dark)
+- Built-in File explorer with nested folders, create, rename, delete, and drag-and-drop options (inspired by VS code)

+- Syntax highlighting with multiple themes (Dracula, Monokai, Material, Nord, Solarized Dark, Ayu Dark, Gruvbox Dark, Tomorrow Night, Oceanic Next, One Dark)

-Saving/loading files to/from your computer
+- Saving/loading files to/from your computer
-Keyboard shortcuts, Ctrl+Enter to run, Ctrl+S to save, Ctrl+Z/Y for undo/redo, etc.

 ---

 ## Limitations (ps, a lot)

-interactive input like `input()` does not work since Pyodide has no real stdin, Theres no internet access so `requests`, `urllib`, sockets, etc. will not work.
+- interactive input like `input()` does not work since Pyodide has no real stdin,
+- Theres no internet access so `requests`, `urllib`, sockets, etc. will not work.
-Files only exist in memory for the current session; closing or refreshing the tab loses all changes No package installation, this build does not include `micropip`, so third-party packages cannot be installed at runtime.
+- Files only exist in memory for the current session; closing or refreshing the tab loses all changes

+- No package installation, this build does not include `micropip`, so third-party packages cannot be installed at runtime.

-No `subprocess` or `os.system`
+- No `subprocess` or `os.system`

-No threading, Python's `threading` module is not functional in Pyodide Startup time, Pyodide (~10MB WebAssembly binary) takes a few seconds to load on first run, Memory limits, very large data processing may hit browser memory limits Not all stdlib modules work, such as modules that rely on OS-level calls are unavailable or limited
+- No threading, Python's `threading` module is not functional in Pyodide

+- Startup time, Pyodide (~10MB WebAssembly binary) takes a few seconds to load on first run,

+- Memory limits, very large data processing may hit browser memory limits

+- Not all stdlib modules work, such as modules that rely on OS-level calls are unavailable or limited

 ---

-## How to run?

-1. Use the pages website
-2. Download/Clone the repo and run the index.html
-3. Open a local server (`python -m http.server 8000`)

----

 ## Browser Support

-Works in any modern browser that supports WebAssembly and Web Workers:
+Works in any modern browser that supports WebAssembly and Web Workers, Chrome 89+
-Chrome 89+
 Firefox 89+
 Edge 89+